-The MRC mode defines a fundamental set of rules for images in the 3-layer representation.
+Profile M defines a fundamental set of rules for images in the 3 layer representation.

 - 1. If more than one layer exists, then the binary Mask layer SHALL be present and be the primary image.
-The Mask layer SHALL support the encoding defined in Section 3 and MAY support the encodings defined in Sections 4 and 5.
+The Mask layer SHALL support the binary data representations defined in Section 3 and MAY support those defined in Sections 4 and 5, with the exception that PhotometricInterpretation MUST be 0.
 If only one layer exists, then the image corresponding to that layer is the primary image. - 2.
-When the binary Mask layer is the Primary IFD, the Primary IFD defines and extends to the entire page boundary; all attached model images cannot extend beyond the Primary image.
-Resolution differences may cause some pixels to "hang over" the page boundary, but no new pixels should exist completely beyond the page extent.
-When the Foreground or Background layer is the Primary IFD, the Primary IFD may not be page width. - 3.
-The Background and Foreground images SHALL support the color encoding defined in Section 6 and MAY support the color encoding defined in Section 7.
+The Primary IFD defines and extends to the entire page boundary; all attached model images cannot extend beyond the Primary image.
+Resolution differences may cause some pixels to "hang over" the page boundary, but no new pixels should exist completely beyond the page extent. - 3.
+The Background and Foreground images SHALL support the color representations defined in Section 6 and MAY support those defined in Section 7.
 These images MAY optionally cover only a portion of the strip or page. - 4.
 Each Primary IFD and each MRC-specific SubIFD must have an ImageLayer field to specify which layer the IFD belongs to, and the imaging order of that IFD within the layer. - 5.
-Each Primary IFD must have a NewSubFileType field value set to 18, indicating a single page of a multi-page document (bit 1) and MRC mode (bit 4). - 6.
-Each MRC-specific child IFD must have a NewSubFileType field value set to 16, indicating MRC mode (bit 4). - 7.
-In MRC mode, each layer is transmitted as a sequence of strips.
-It is possible that each strip of each layer can be stored as a separate IFD.
-In this case, the SubIFDs structure pointed to by the Primary IFD will contain several IFDs that have an ImageLayer field with the layer identified as either Background (layer 1) or Foreground (layer 3).
-There may be no overlap in the vertical direction between IFDs associated with a single layer, although there may be a gap from one of these images to the next.
-The TIFF XPosition and YPosition fields are used to indicate the placement of these images with respect to the primary image.

-8. When the Mask image is present, the resolution of Background and Foreground images must each be an integer factor of the Mask image.
-For example, if the Mask image is 400 pixels/inch, then the Background or Foreground image may be at 400 pixels/inch (400/1), 200 pixels/inch (400/2) or 100 pixels/inch (400/4).
+Each Primary IFD must have a NewSubFileType field value set to 18, indicating a single page of a multi-page document (bit 1) and MRC (bit 4). - 6.
+Each MRC-specific child IFD must have a NewSubFileType field value set to 16, indicating MRC (bit 4). - 7.
+In MRC fax, each layer is transmitted as a sequence of strips.
+If the page consists of a single layer, then all strips shall be stored in the single Primary IFD.
+In this case, coding parameters cannot change between strips.
+If the page consists of more than one layer, then all strips of the Mask layer shall be stored in the single Primary IFD.
+All strips of the Foreground/Background layers SHALL be stored in separate IFDs, referenced by the Primary IFD's SubIFD field, containing an ImageLayer field with ImageLayer[0] identifying either Background (layer 1) or Foreground (layer 3), and Imagelayer[1] identifying order in which images within a single layer are to be imaged.
+The TIFF XPosition and YPosition fields are used to indicate the placement of these images with respect to the primary image. - 8.
+When the Mask image is present, the resolution of Background and Foreground images must each be an integer factor of the Mask image.
+For example, if the Mask image is 400 pixels/inch, then the Background or Foreground image may be at 400 pixels/inch (400/1), 200 pixels/inch (400/2), or 100 pixels/inch (400/4).

 8.5.
-MRC Fax Mode Summary
+Profile M: MRC Fax Profile Summary